When Apple’s first phablet dropped last year, it basically turned out to be a big iPhone.

 We don’t think we can go back to to 1080p, let alone 720p, which is bad news for our storage.
 4K will munch right through your precious GB - a minute of 4K averages 375MB - so don’t go too crazy.
 Otherwise you’ll find yourself having to sacrifice apps to make space for an extremely detailed video of a snail gliding across the picnic table.

 Either way, the 6s Plus is an expensive piece of kit which makes its 16GB entry-level storage even more disappointing.
 It’s not hard to figure out why Apple has skimped on offering a 32GB model as standard, a 16GB device is cheaper to make and will push more people towards a 64GB 6s Plus.
 Still, none of those benefits apply to you: the consumer.
-Given Apple’s obsession with customer satisfaction scores, its intransigence on storage is perplexing.
+Given Apple’s obsession with customer satisfaction scores, its intransigence on storage is totally perplexing.

 You’ll soon fill up 16GB on a 6s Plus with music, apps, photos and video.
 It just doesn’t offer enough space for the modern day smartphone user.
-If you don’t mind coughing up the cash, we’d recommend that you steer clear of the entry-level 6s Plus and get a 64GB or 128GB handset that can make the most of its killer camera features.
+If you don’t mind coughing up the cash, we’d recommend that you steer clear of the entry-level 6s Plus and get a 64GB or 128GB handset that can make the most of its features.

 iPhone 6s Plus verdict